-Judge Robart rejected Microsoft's contention that the rates charged by other patent pools (there are two relevant patent pools: a relatively successful one for H.264 and a less-successful one for 802.11) are determinative of the value of FRAND technology.
-Judge Robart accepted Motorola's position that there are economic reasons to believe that firms that elect not to contribute their patents to the pool (given the rates the pool charges and the "sharing rule" that the pool uses to divide pool revenues among participants) are likely to be seen by their owners as more valuable than the patents that are contributed to the pool, so the patents not in the pool are self-selected not to be comparable to the patents that are contributed to the pool.
-Yet in the end, he concluded that the pool rates are an "indicator" of the appropriate FRAND rates.
-He relied on an internal Microsoft document to the effect that Microsoft got significant non-cash benefits (amounting to twice the royalties received) from its own pool participation activities to "adjust" the pool rates upwards, effectively applying the same twofold-upward adjustment to Motorola/Google.
-(Whether similar documents would exist in other cases or contexts is questionable.
-Whether it is appropriate to extrapolate from Microsoft's document to a different licensor is likewise questionable.
-Microsoft's business model is very different from Motorola or Google's business model, suggesting that it is unlikely that Microsoft's "twice" ratio applies to Motorola or Google.)
+determinative of the value of FRAND technology.76 Judge Robart accepted Motorola's position that there are economic reasons to believe that firms that elect not to contribute their patents to the pool (given the rates the pool charges and the "sharing rule" that the pool uses to divide pool revenues among participants) are likely to be seen by their owners as more valuable than the patents that are contributed to the pool, so the patents not in the pool are self-selected not to be comparable to the patents that are contributed to the pool.77 Yet in the end, he concluded that the pool rates are an "indicator" of the appropriate FRAND rates.78 He relied on an internal Microsoft document to the effect that Microsoft got significant non-cash benefits (amounting to twice the royalties received) from its own pool participation activities79 to "adjust" the pool rates upward, effectively applying the same twofold-upward adjustment to Motorola and Google.80 (Whether similar documents would exist in other cases or contexts is questionable.
+Microsoft's business model is very different from Motorola's or Google's business model, suggesting that it is unlikely that Microsoft's "twice" ratio applies to Motorola or Google.)

-Judge Robart agreed with Motorola that the appropriate methodology is to try to determine what would have been agreed to in bilateral negotiations, using a "modified" Georgia-Pacific framework ("modified" to account for the existence of the RAND commitment, which he said renders some of the traditional G-P factors irrelevant).
-His reasoning appeared plausible, but it is based on his questionable fundamental premise that "the purpose" of RAND is to "ensure widespread adoption" of the standard.
-One can argue that the overall goal of the system of seeking RAND commitments has at least two other purposes: (a) to adequately reward patent holders for their contributions to the standard, while making sure (b) that implementers are not blocked from implementing the standard by the unavailability of licenses to standards-essential technology.
-Judge Robart gives lip service to the former consideration when setting his rates, but makes little or no attempt to implement it in practice.
+Judge Robart agreed with Motorola that the appropriate methodology is to try to determine what the parties would have agreed upon in bilateral negotiations, using a "modified" Georgia-Pacific framework ("modified" to account for the existence of the RAND commitment, which he said renders some of the traditional Georgia-Pacific factors irrelevant).81 His reasoning appeared plausible, but it is based on his questionable fundamental premise that "the purpose" of RAND is to "ensure widespread adoption" of the standard.82 One can argue that the overall goal of the system of seeking RAND commitments has at least two other purposes: (1) to adequately reward patent holders for their contributions to the standard, while (2) making sure that implementers are not blocked from implementing the standard by the unavailability of licenses to standards-essential technology.
+Judge Robart gives lip service to the former consideration83 when setting his rates, but makes little or no attempt to implement it in practice.